siris/shanesofos.com/mkdocs/resume/experience.md

 * Managed the engineering Ubuntu Linux development systems to include: BASH scripting, git code pushes, security package updates and network monitoring.
 * Converted the Slide Design Team to corporate Google hardware and software.
-* Implemented a multiplatform SSHFS software deployment for Slide Teams to securely access remote file system s.
+* Implemented a multiplatform SSHFS software deployment for Slide Teams to securely access remote file systems.
 * Converted all Slide Team members to use SSH key based authentication when accessing a bastion host.
 * Created a scripted account creation automation and management process for newly hired, exited and existing Slide AU employees.
 * Improved Slide AU account setup with multiple BASH scripts for LDAP auditing, developmental playground initialization and conversion, file encryption and Slide AU specific OS configurations installations.